rosell-dk/acton-library/landing pages/CSS-in-the-editor.md

 If your CSS only works in the landing page, here are some tricks and info that may help you get it working in the editor as well

+We cannot resort to javascript, because javascript is disabled in the editor.

 ## The html